Aminocd/slate/source/index.html.md

-average-score | The average score of the store reviews, out of 10 number-of-products | The number of products belonging to the store where both the :active and :continued fields have a value of true number-of-product-cancellations | The number of products belonging to the store that have been discontinued without the store owner providing advance notice currency-id | The ID of the currency that the store's products are purchasable with currency-name | The name of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located
+average-score | The average score of the store reviews, out of 10 number-of-products | The number of products belonging to the store where both the :active and :continued fields have a value of true number-of-product-cancellations | The number of products belonging to the store that have been discontinued without the store owner providing advance notice owner-id | The ID of the user that owns the store owner-username | The username of the user that owns the store owner-avatar-url | The URL of the avatar of the user that owns the store currency-id | The ID of the currency that the store's products are purchasable with currency-name | The name of the currency that the store's products are purchasable with currency-icon-url | The URL of the icon of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located